aktau/prototype/README.md

 prototype
 =========

 A prototype game engine that will hopefully one day become the Warfare engine, just a hobby project.
-It tries to make use of the latest and greatest technology, and it should compile out of the box (all dependencies in-tree).
+It should compile out of the box (all dependencies in-tree).

 The engine is written in C (the C11 standard, although I believe it's also valid C99, as of current writing).
 It aims to be small and clean, with extensibility provided by Lua (through LuaJIT).
 It is also written with being cross-platform in mind.
-Although development happens on OS X, no platform-specific functionality has been used, so it should be rather easy to port as long as the platform in question has either Clang (LLVM) or GCC avaiable to compile.
+Although development happens on OS X, no platform-specific functionality has been used, so it should be rather easy to port as long as the platform in question has either Clang (LLVM) or GCC available.
 (MSVC doesn't understand C11 unfortunately).

-This is alpha software, it is not usable yet, I will post an announcement on my website (www.aktau.be) when I'm ready to have the wider world play around with it.
+This is alpha software, it is not usable yet, I will post an announcement on my [website](www.aktau.be) when I'm ready to have the wider world play around with it.

 For those of you following at home and reading the source code.
 All matrices, everywhere are stored in such a way